lhcb/second-analysis-steps/01-ganga-with-cmake.md

 j.submit()
 ```

-Confirm that you have a `_2M` branch in your output ROOT file.
+You can then confirm that you have a `_2M` branch in your output ROOT file.

 > ## You know what to do {.challenge}
 >